cloudcoderdotorg/progsnap-spec/README.md

 title: "README"
 ---

 Progsnap is a data format for programming assignment data.
 See [the website](http://cloudcoderdotorg.github.io/progsnap-spec) for complete information.
-If you want to contribute to progsnap, [progsnap Github repository](https://github.com/cloudcoderdotorg/progsnap-spec) will be of interest.
+If you want to contribute to progsnap, the [progsnap Github repository](https://github.com/cloudcoderdotorg/progsnap-spec) will be of interest.

 All materials are Copyright &copy; 2015-2016 by the contributors listed on the [home page](http://cloudcoderdotorg.github.io/progsnap-spec).